 By using RETV compliant bricks like Porotherm, the temperature in the house was lower, in the range of 3° C to 7° C between the Porotherm house and the Concrete block house.
 Using a Coefficient of Performance of 3.0 for the air conditioner, for the same built-up area, RCC shear walls would consume 6,233 kWh units annually, while Porotherm Thermobricks would consume just 3,400 kWh units, which makes a difference of around 2,833 kWh annually.
 This leads to a direct annual cost saving of ₹ 26,913.
 (Electricity unit rate in Hyderabad is ₹ 9.50 / kWh)

-In your best interest, it is imperative to talk to your builder, contractor or architect to ensure that they use RETV compliant walling material, which results in savings of more than 24K INR, along with the reduced need for external air conditioning.
+It is imperative to talk to your builder, contractor, or architect to ensure that they use RETV compliant walling material.
+It results in savings of more than 24K INR, along with the reduced need for external air conditioning.
 These materials also provide better circulation and superior air quality in the house.
 Do your bit to save our planet and your own hard-earned money.
 Go green!